dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

    libraries and modules available, and allows us to select the ones we want our project to use.

-All our Hello project needs to do is print a text message saying “Hello World” to the standard output in an MS-DOS console window.
+All our Hello project needs to do is print a text message saying "Hello World" to the standard output in an MS-DOS console window.
 The Functional-Dylan library contains a function to do this, so for our project we can select the Minimal button and move on to the next page in the wizard.